Music Publishing vs Distribution (Full Breakdown)

 We have mostly paid attention to the basic MR aspect, but the others are just as important!

-Even though royalty rates and ways of collecting money may be different in your country, the process to collect royalties from music publishing services is the same.
+Even though royalty rates and ways of collecting money may be different in your country, the process of collecting royalties from music publishing services is the same.

 Don't leave your music royalties generated on the table.